 of the name include Lavalle, Lavallée, Lavallee, La Vallee, Levalle, Leval, Lavallière, Lavallier, Levallier, Lavallois, Levallois, Lavallet, Levallet, Lavalet, Levalet, Lavaley, Levaley, Lavalley, Levalley, Lavally, Levally, Lavallière, de Vallée, de Vallee and many more.

 Early Notables of the lavalliere family (pre 1700)

-Notable amongst this name at this time was Guy XIII de Laval, (1385-1414), seigneur of Laval and of Kergorlay, inherited the Laval title through his marriage on 22 January 1404 to Anne de Laval, As daughter and sole heir to Guy XII de Laval, Anne was "dame de Laval", and one...
-Another 79 words (6 lines of text) are included under the topic Early lavalliere Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst this name at this time was Guy XIII de Laval, (1385-1414), seigneur of Laval and of Kergorlay, inherited the Laval title through his marriage on 22 January 1404 to Anne de Laval, As daughter and sole heir to Guy XII de Laval, Anne was "dame de Laval", and one of the conditions of the marriage was that any children born to it would...
+Another 65 words (5 lines of text) are included under the topic Early lavalliere Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lavalliere family to the New World and Oceana

 Migration from France to New France or Quebec as it was now more popularly called, continued from France until the colony fell to the English in 1759.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In the treaty of Utrecht, the Acadians were ceded by France to Britain in 1713.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England